-We may from time to time acquire complementary businesses, products and technologies.
-Achieving the anticipated benefits of an acquisition depends, in part, upon whether the integration of the acquired business, products or technology is accomplished in an efficient and effective manner.
-Moreover, successful acquisitions in the semiconductor industry are difficult to accomplish because they require, among other things, integration of product offerings and manufacturing operations and coordination of sales and marketing and research and development efforts.
+We have recently acquired Cherry Semiconductor Corporation, and we may in the future acquire other businesses, products and technologies.
+Successful acquisitions in the semiconductor industry are difficult to accomplish because they require, among other things, efficient integration of product offerings and manufacturing operations and coordination of sales and marketing and research and development efforts.
 The difficulties of integration may be increased by the necessity of coordinating geographically separated organizations, the complexity of the technologies being integrated and the necessity of integrating personnel with disparate business backgrounds and combining different corporate cultures.
-The integration of operations following an acquisition requires the dedication of management resources that may distract attention from the day-to-day business, and may disrupt key research and $% \left(1\right) =\left(1\right) \left(1\right) +\left(1\right) \left(1\right) \left(1\right) +\left(1\right) \left(1\right) \left($ development, marketing or sales efforts.
+The integration of operations following an acquisition requires the dedication of management resources that may distract attention from the day-to-day business, and may disrupt key research and development, marketing or sales efforts.
 In addition, we may issue equity securities to pay for any future acquisitions, which could be dilutive to our existing stockholders.
 We may also incur debt or assume contingent liabilities in connection with acquisitions, which could harm our operating results.
+We financed our acquisition of Cherry Semiconductor with cash on hand and additional borrowings under our senior secured bank facilities.

-Future Acquisitions-We May Engage In Acquisitions That May Harm Our Operating Results, Dilute Our Stockholders And Cause Us To Incur Debt Or Assume Contingent Liabilities.
+Future Acquisitions-We May Engage In Acquisitions That May Harm Our Operating Results, Cause Us To Incur Debt Or Assume Contingent Liabilities Or Dilute Our Stockholders.